Jean Baudrillard: Key concepts

-The object value system
+Value criticism

 In his early books, such as The System of Objects, For a Critique of the Political Economy of the Sign, and The Consumer Society, Baudrillard's main focus is upon consumerism, and how different objects are consumed in different ways.
 At this time Baudrillard's political outlook was loosely associated with Marxism (and Situationism), but in these books he differed from Karl Marx in one significant way.
 For Baudrillard, as for the situationists, it was consumption rather than production that was the main driver of capitalist society.

-Baudrillard came to this conclusion by criticising Marx's concept of "use-value."
+Baudrillard came to this conclusion by criticising Marx's concept of "use-value".
 Baudrillard thought that both Marx's and Adam Smith's economic thought accepted the idea of genuine needs relating to genuine uses too easily and too simply.
 Baudrillard argued, drawing from Georges Bataille, that needs are constructed, rather than innate.
 He stressed that all purchases, because they always signify something socially, have their fetishistic side.
 Objects always, drawing from Roland Barthes, "say something" about their users.
 And this was, for him, why consumption was and remains more important than production: because the "ideological genesis of needs" precedes the production of goods to meet those needs.

 He wrote that there are four ways of an object obtaining value.
 The four value-making processes are: